mooseyscountrygarden.com » Garden Tour » Apple Tree Gardens« Sleep-Out Garden Lawn | Chatham Forget-Me-Not »

 Bowles Golden Grass

-The Apple Tree Border started life crammed full of golden foliage plants.
+The Apple Tree Border started life around about 1999, and was crammed full of golden foliage plants.
 A small beauty which still survives is Bowles Golden Grass.
-It is pictured here in spring, with purple violas and golden marjoram.
+It makes a beautifully subtle show in spring, with blue forget-me-nots, purple violas and golden marjoram.

 I enjoy the brightness of this perennial.